ceejaay/transaction_tracker/README.md

 # Transaction Tracker

 Transaction tracker is a simple api that keeps track of User, Merchants and Transactions.
 Users and Merchants are independent of one another in this version.
 Transactions belong to a user and belong to a merchant.
 With these endpoints you can create, delete, and update Users and Merchants.
-You can create transactions.
+In this version you can create Transactions with a valid user id and a valid merchant id.
 Finally you can get a list of transactions by both Merchant and Users.

 ### Libraries
 * Flask: As a lightweight framework.